M-watermelon/WatermelonBlog/_posts/2022-04-24-PicoCTF-Guide-(running).md

   - /etc/passwd   and /etc/shadow -> these files contain passwords
   - ssh username@ip.add.r.ess -p[PORT]  -> remote login
   - grep -Ril "pattern" directory -> search an entire directory for a string *(depending on the situation, you might need to use "" or / for the directory)*
+  - printf 'yourtext' | ./yourprogram     -> run a program and automatically enter an input
 - Reverse engineering:
   - GDB -> GNU Project Debugger